 Students who complete the program will lead their institutions in creating enhanced and effective environments conducive to student learning and development.
 The goals for this program include:

 The Ed.D. in Student Affairs Leadership program is eligible for the Tuition Assistance Program (TAP).
 The TAP program supports the professional growth of University System of Georgia employees by providing educational assistance.

-The three-year program (with an optional fourth year, if needed, for dissertation completion) takes place on UGA's Griffin campus with a one-week intensive in May on the Athens campus.
+The three-year program (with an optional fourth year, if needed, for dissertation completion) takes place on UGA's Griffin campus with a one-week intensive program in May on the Athens campus.
 Students are required to complete two courses each term (fall, spring, and summer).

-Most of the coursework is delivered in a blended format using online education (including weekly classes) with face-to-face meetings several times during a semester in Griffin.
+Most of the coursework is delivered in a blended format using online education (including weekly classes) with face-to-face meetings several times during the semester in Griffin.
 The program has six full-time and three adjunct faculty members.
 All are scholars who have worked or are still working in the field of student affairs.